cgxarrie/gitalias/README.md

 ### ca
 - Add currently staged files to previous local commit without changing the commit message

+### branchname
+- creates a local branch for each remote branch that matches the branchname criteria

 ### name branchname
  - display the name of the branch that matches branchname criteria